Transport in India: Airports

 Prime Minister Narendra Modi at the inauguration of Paykong Airport, Sikkim.

 While there are 346 civilian airfields in India – 253 with paved runways and 93 with unpaved runways, only 132 were classified as "airports" as of November 2014.
-Of these, Indira Gandhi International Airport in Delhi is the busiest in the country.
+Of these, Indira Gandhi International Airport in Delhi is the busiest in the country followed by Mumbai- Shivaji and Bengaluru Kempegowda international airport all which are world class.

 The operations of the major airports in India have been privatised over the past five years and this has resulted in better equipped and cleaner airports.
 The terminals have either been refurbished or expanded.

 India also has 33 "ghost airports," which were built in an effort to make air travel more accessible for those in remote regions but are now non-operational due to a lack of demand.
 The Jaisalmer Airport in Rajasthan, for example, was completed in 2013 and was expected to host 300,000 passengers a year but has yet to see any commercial flights take off.
 Despite the number of non-operational airports, India is currently planning on constructing another 200 "low-cost" airports over the next 20 years.